-Column Description Name The name of the assembly or other data source. Туре If you open an older assembly or session, or if GenVision Pro cannot determine the type, this will appear as Misc .
+Column Description Visible Check the box to display the experiment in the views or uncheck the box to hide it.
+Name The name of the assembly or other data source. Туре The sample type.
+If you open an older assembly or session, or if GenVision Pro cannot determine the type, this will appear as Misc .
+Reads The number of reads in the assembly or chromosome.